Wheaton Precious Metals Corp (WPM) Stock: Tracking the Weekly Performance - News Heater

 Conclusion

-To wrap up, the performance of Wheaton Precious Metals Corp (WPM) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In conclusion, Wheaton Precious Metals Corp (WPM) has had a better performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.